canro91/canro91.github.io/_posts/2019-09-16-RotatingArray.md

 ---
 layout: post
-title: Rotating an array: An interview exercise III
+title: Rotating an array&colon; An interview exercise III
 ---

 There you are.
 You start to feel confident in your interview.
 You have already gone through some exercises.
 Now, the interviewer challenges you with a new exercise.
 So, you open a new tab or create a new file in your editor.
 And, start!